Perfect U.S. beat Sweden 2-0 to top Group F

 The U.S. made a fast start when Horan tapped in the opening goal from close range from Megan Rapinoe’s corner.

-It equaled Norway’s record group-stage tally of 17 set in 1995 but despite Sweden’s resistance, the mark seemed destined to be beaten at the Stade Oceane.
+That equaled Norway’s record group-stage tally of 17 set in 1995 but despite Sweden’s determined resistance, the mark seemed destined to be beaten at the Stade Oceane.

 The goal was confirmed after a VAR review which ruled that Heath was not offside.

-Chile beat pointless Thailand 2-0 in the group’s other game to finish third in the group but were eliminated from the tournament.
+Chile beat Thailand 2-0 to finish third in the group but were eliminated from the tournament.
+Thailand ended without a point.

 Writing by Julien Pretot; Editing by Ed Osmond